b-s-j/About-Me/README.md

 - 👋 Hi, I’m @togoodtobetrue
 - 👀 I’m interested in data structure and algorithm
 - 🌱 I’m currently learning python and web development
-- 💞️ I’m looking to collaborate on none
+- 💞️ I’m looking to collaborate for any system that I can contribute and bring value
 - 📫 How to reach me you can use paul25bern@gmail.com

 <!---